JoshDavies/jdaviescreative/README.md

 ### Development Ideas
 This is a project I will likely continue to develop.
 Given more time, here is a list of features I would like to implement:
-- Mobile layout Optimisation including dropdown Navigation menu.
+- Mobile layout optimisation, including a drop-down navigation menu.
 - carousel gallery?
 - lightbox feature.
-- SEO Optimisation - title tag, meta description, and URL
+- SEO Optimisation - title tag, meta description, and URL.
 - host with a professional domain name / URL.
 - create a button to switch between light and dark mode theme?